Raw Hemp Hoodie

 We’re using nature to make the colour white

 We’re already working with black algae to reinvent how the colour black is made.
 Now we’re using nature to remake the colour white.
 When you create a piece of clothing without putting it through a dyeing process, the final colour depends entirely on the natural pigment of the fibres that have been used.
 So the Raw Hemp Hoodie is an off-white because that’s the natural colour of the plant’s fibres.
 It’s built from a blend of organic hemp and organic cotton which makes it incredibly soft.
 And with no dyes, you’re looking at a new way of creating the colour white by using the inside of the plant itself.

 What the hoodie feels like

 The Raw Hemp Hoodie is really soft and easy to wear.
 The fabric’s fibres are hollow – just like you get with other natural fibres like Merino – so it traps pockets of air to keep you warmer in winter, but it also allows the hoodie to breathe easily in summer.
 And we’ve designed every detail for softness.
-The underside of the material has a fleecy texture, and you’ll find two hand pockets and a large hood with a crossover collar.
+The underside of the material has a fleecy texture, and you’ll find a large hood with a crossover collar.